shashwatak/satellite-js/docs/docs/sun-and-shadow.md

 `sunPos` returns the Sun's geocentric equatorial position vector in **AU** (Astronomical Units), plus its right ascension and declination.

+This is a fast but low precision function: it has accuracy of apparent coordinates is 0.01 degrees for years between 1950 and 2050.

 ```ts
 import { sunPos, jday } from 'satellite.js';